-On June 12, 30,000 NATO troops entered the province from the south and west.
-Their job as peacekeepers was to ensure that the Serb forces evacuated and that neither the KLA (Kosovo Liberation Army) or the Serbs would attack each other while the Serbs retreated.
-British General Michael Jackson was in charge of all the NATO ground forces which had units from Britain, France, Germany, Italy and the US.
+On June 12th, 30,000 NATO troops entered the province from the south and west.
+Their job as peacekeepers was to ensure that the Serb forces evacuated and that neither the KLA (Kosovo Liberation Army) nor the Serbs would attack each other while the Serbs retreated.
+British General Michael Jackson was in charge of all the NATO ground forces which had units from Britain, France, Germany, Italy, and the US.
 Spearheading the column was a contingent of 500 British and French paratroopers led by British Captain James Blunt.
-Their job was to secure the airport at Kosovo's capital, Pristina.
+Their job was to secure the airport in Kosovo's capital, Pristina.

 At the same time, Russian troops were also on the move.
 The Russians were not happy about being subordinated to NATO command.
 They wanted independence and control of their own sector.
 NATO, fearing this would lead to the partitioning of Kosovo into “North” and “South” Kosovo, reminiscent of so many other Cold War clashes, insisted that all troops in Kosovo be under NATO command.
 The Russians had decided to “make a statement”.

 When Captain Blunt's paratroopers approached Pristina airport, they were surprised to find 200 Russian troops dug in and aiming their weapons at them.
 To underscore how serious the Russians were, the 200 soldiers were led by a Russian general.
 Blunt informed NATO command of the situation and General Wesley Clark then ordered the paratroopers to seize the airport by force.